 All our Partners have a fundamental belief in keeping a strong contact with the professional field and energy sector in general – at the government and the industry level.
 All enjoy direct contact with the key legal professionals within the energy sector and have a hotline to the key players, mainly because they are key players themselves.
 For more information please see participating universities.

-professor of Energy law
+visiting professor of Law

-Director of the Groningen Centre of Energy Law and Sustainability, University of Groningen
+Groningen Centre of Energy Law and Sustainability, University of Groningen

 professor of Law